Jacarte/swivel/README.md

 # SpectreSandboxing

+**The changes here are just some unneeded compilation in the Makefile and two subrepos**

 This is the top level repo for the paper [Swivel: Hardening WebAssembly against Spectre](https://www.usenix.org/conference/usenixsecurity21/presentation/narayan) published at USENIX 2021 in which we demonstrate protecting Wasm code from Spectre attacks.

 This repo will download and build all tools used in the paper, such as modified compilers, and benchmarks.